Shlomo Moussaieff (businessman): Business career

 After his release, Moussaieff worked in his family's jewellery store and opened his own antique jewellery shop in downtown Jerusalem.
 He supplemented his income by smuggling "gold and antiquities from Jordan to Israel" in the 1950s.
 During this time he came in contact with Moshe Dayan, another confirmed antiquities smuggler, and provided Dayan with artefacts in exchange for the use of Dayan's car for transporting smuggled goods.
 In 1954 he was detained under suspicion of stealing 1,000 coins and other antiquities from the Hebrew University of Jerusalem.
 Moussaieff claimed he had "paid full price" for the items, but would not disclose the seller.
 He was released after his wife returned the lot to the Jerusalem District Police.

 In 1963 he moved to London and opened his first jewellery shop in the lobby of the London Hilton on Park Lane.
 He later opened another store on London's Bond Street.
 Sales increased in 1967 when wealthy Arabs from Saudi Arabia and the Persian Gulf began to buy jewelry in London.
 He and his wife operated the business in partnership; she managed sales while he designed the jewellery.
 In addition to diamonds, coloured gemstones, and natural pearls, Moussaieff re-set stones and pearls that he acquired at antique jewellery auctions into new jewellery designs.

+Moussaieff produced precious jewellery for international royalty and high society, including Saudi Arabia and Persian Gulf states.
+He spoke Arabic fluently.

-Today Moussaieff Jewellers Ltd. has two London stores and a shop at the Grand Hotel Kempinski Geneve in Switzerland.
+Moussaieff Jewellers Ltd. has two London stores and a shop at the Grand Hotel Kempinski Geneve in Switzerland.
 Moussaieff's clients included government figures such as Imelda Marcos and Princess Ashraf and Princess Shams of Iran, and celebrities such as, Richard Burton, Elizabeth Taylor, Stavros Niarchos, Zsa Zsa Gabor, Joan Collins, Bob Cummings, Shirley MacLaine, George Raft, Peter Sellers and Frank Sinatra.
 In the late 1990s he developed a following among affluent Israelis.

 Moussaieff's collection included rare stones such as the Moussaieff Blue Diamond, a flawless 6.04 carat stone that Alisa purchased at a 2007 Sotheby's auction in Hong Kong for $7.98 million, setting a world record in price per carat, with a final bid of $1.32 million per carat.
 The Moussaieff Red Diamond, a trilliant cut, 5.11 carat red diamond purchased in 2001 or 2002, is the world's largest known red diamond.

 Moussaieff retired from the business in 2004 while his wife continued to oversee sales, designs and acquisitions.